Self Investment provides you with more freedom in respect of your pension investments, not least the opportunity to;

 - Make loans to your business (providing you are a Limited Company)

-Property purchase could generate significant cash flow as there would ultimately be no mortgage to pay and this would provide a buffer against hard times if profits reduce.
+Commercial property purchased could generate significant cash flow for your business as there would ultimately be no mortgage to pay and this would provide a buffer against hard times if profits reduce.
 Furthermore, pension contributions and rent paid by the Company can be offset against profits ie they are tax deductible.

 Apart from the Pension fund receiving a market rent from the Company for the property the property itself should represent a solid investment, with high income and capital growth potential, all of which is tax free, including the ultimate sale of the property.
 As you can appreciate all these benefits are within limits prescribed by the Inland Revenue so that the amount borrowed to fund property purchase is limited to 50% of the fund value in the form of a mortgage if required.